-Once you have cleared the popped pimple properly, apply ice on the area.
-Make sure you wrap up the ice in a soft clean cloth or paper towel before applying.
-If your skin is sensitive, then you can double wrap the cube before gently applying it on the affected area.
+Once you have cleared the popped pimple, apply ice to the area.
+Make sure you wrap the ice in a clean cloth or paper towel before applying.
+If your skin is sensitive, you can double wrap the cube before gently applying it on the affected area.

-Next, gently put a bit of pressure on the popped pimple for around 30 seconds or so.
-This gentle pressure will help in draining out the remaining fluid from the swollen tissues and clear the pores.
+Next, gently put a bit of pressure on the popped pimple for around 30 seconds with your finger covered in a tissue.
+This gentle pressure will help drain the remaining fluid from the swollen tissues and clear the pore.

 Step 4: Give Your Skin Rest

 This step is not necessary unless you are experiencing discomfort and pain due to the swelling.
-You can take anti-inflammatory medication like aspirin, acetaminophen, or naproxen sodium.
-Make sure you follow the directions on the packet before taking the medication.
+Take anti-inflammatory medication like aspirin or ibuprofen.
+Make sure you follow the directions on the packet.

-After applying ice, wait for an hour and then dab on an antibiotic ointment or cream to prevent infection on the popped pimple or the spread of pimples in the surrounding area.
+After applying ice, wait for an hour and then dab on an antibiotic ointment or cream to prevent infection or the spread of pimples in the surrounding area.

-After you pop a pimple, the skin is left open, which means it is easy for bacteria to enter and spread.
-Therefore, it is crucial that you keep the area constantly clean to eliminate any potential bacteria.
-Moreover, if possible, you should keep the area elevated to further reduce the swelling.
+After popping a pimple the skin is left open, which means it is easier for bacteria to enter and spread.
+So it is crucial that you keep the area constantly clean.

 Care Tips to Prevent a Popped Pimple from Scarring and Returning